jonguyen15/Google-Data-Analytics-Capstone-Case-Study/README.md

 The SQL Query:
 https://github.com/jonguyen15/Google-Data-Analytics-Capstone-Case-Study/blob/b04249ecf66432874d64376c3588d5ac2b347cb6/Data%20Exploration.sql#L13-L20

 Gen Z users of Cyclystic are subscribed to the annual membership less than any other generation.
+Only 85% of Gen Z users are subscribed compared to the Millennial and Gen X population where over 97% of users are subscribed to Cyclystic

+The SQL Query:
 https://github.com/jonguyen15/Google-Data-Analytics-Capstone-Case-Study/blob/3420a638ec6a563cf5bfd0d474f0d6a72a5ec57c/Data%20Exploration.sql#L34-L41